-In February 2011, the Company extended its two-year \$25.0 million unsecured revolving credit facility through March 2012 with a reduction in the credit facility to \$15 million.
+In February 2011, the Company extended its unsecured revolving credit facility through March 2012 and reduced the credit facility to \$15.0 million.
 Borrowings under the credit facility, if any, will bear interest at a benchmark rate plus an applicable margin based upon the Company's funded debt to EBITDA ratio.
-As of March 31, 2011, the Company had no debt outstanding under the credit facility and was in compliance with all covenants.
-In connection with the credit facility, the Company is required to maintain certain financial and nonfinancial covenants.
-The Company was not in compliance with certain covenants in fiscal 2010; however, the Company obtained waivers for these covenant defaults as part of the credit facility extension completed in the second quarter of fiscal 2011.
+As of June 30, 2011, the Company had no debt outstanding under the credit facility and was in compliance with all covenants.